×

 • Unfortunately, some employers may create a hostile working environment due to a pattern of behavior that constitutes harassment.
 This can include micromanaging the worker, placing them under extreme scrutiny, excluding them from certain activities, and fostering group ostracization.

-Although workplace retaliation can come in many different forms, this activity is strictly illegal.
+Although workplace retaliation can take many forms, this activity is strictly illegal.
 If you believe that your employer may be acting against you in a retaliatory manner, you are entitled to specific protections of your rights and could possibly receive compensation.
 An experienced employment lawyer from Briana Kim, PC, can help you understand your options moving forward.

 Protections Afforded to California Employees Against Workplace Retaliation

 Under both California state and federal law, workers enjoy various protections and rights that they can exercise without fear of workplace retaliation.
-These statutes are in place to ensure more positive working conditions where employees can report illegal activity and enjoy the full extent of the rights they have been granted.
+These statutes are in place to ensure better working conditions, where employees can report illegal activity and enjoy the full extent of the rights they have been granted.
 Under various legal frameworks, employers are protected from retaliation when they engage in the following activities:

-• Filing a lawsuit or complaint.
-Workers who file complaints or pursue litigation as a result of illegal activity in the workplace, including unsafe work conditions, wage or labor violations, or harassment, receive protection from retaliation.
+• Filing a legal claim, or complaint.
+Workers who file complaints or pursue litigation as a result of illegal workplace activity, including unsafe work conditions, wage or labor violations, or harassment, are protected from retaliation.

 • Reporting harassment or discrimination.
-Under Title VII of the Civil Rights Act, and the California Fair Employment and Housing Act (FEHA), workers cannot be retaliated against for reporting instances of harassment or discrimination based on protected characteristics, such as disability, medical condition, race, sex, religion, gender, or age.
+Under Title VII of the Civil Rights Act and the California Fair Employment and Housing Act (FEHA), workers cannot be retaliated against for reporting harassment or discrimination based on protected characteristics, such as disability, medical condition, race, sex, religion, gender, or age.

 • Taking medical or family leave.
-Under the federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA), workers have the right to take unpaid, protected leave for certain circumstances that involve caring for their health or that of their close family members.
-Under this framework, it is against the law for an employer to retaliate against an employee for taking or requesting this leave.
+Under the federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA), workers have the right to take unpaid, protected leave for certain circumstances involving their own health or that of their close family members, including maternity and paternity leave.
+Under this framework, it is unlawful for an employer to retaliate against an employee for taking or requesting this leave.

 • Whistleblowing.
-Whistleblowing is the reporting of certain illegal activities, such as environmental violations, unsafe working circumstances, or fraud (e.g. improper Medicare billing), to law enforcement or a person within the employer who has authority to investigate or a relevant government agency.
-Workers who participate in whistleblowing activities are protected under the law from retaliation from their employer.
+Whistleblowing is the reporting of certain illegal activities, such as environmental violations, unsafe working conditions, or fraud (e.g., improper Medicare billing), to law enforcement, a person within the employer who has authority to investigate, or a relevant government agency.
+Workers who participate in whistleblowing activities are protected under the law from retaliation by their employer.

 • Refusing to engage in illegal behavior.
 If an employee refuses to engage in illegal activity, such as forging documents or discriminating against a client or coworker, they are protected under the law from retaliation.

-If you or a coworker has taken part in any of these legally protected activities and believe your employer has exhibited behavior that constitutes retaliation, it is critical to work with compassionate and skilled legal counsel.
-Briana Kim, PC, can work with you to help you secure your rights and work to bring justice to the situation.
+If you or a coworker has taken part in any of these legally protected activities and believes your employer has exhibited behavior that constitutes retaliation, it is critical to work with compassionate and skilled legal counsel.
+Briana Kim, PC, can work with you to secure your rights and seek justice in the situation.

 To successfully hold your employer accountable for their behavior and receive compensation for your retaliation case, it is critical to have a strong claim backed by sufficient evidence.
 An experienced retaliation lawyer from Briana Kim, PC can help you take concrete steps to implement a strong legal strategy to hold your employer accountable.

-Our firm can assist you with keeping detailed records of your involvement in a protected activity, such as taking CFRA/FMLA leave or baby bonding leave or requesting medical accommodations or asking to be paid for all hours worked or reporting illegal activity to a government agency.
+Our firm can assist you in keeping detailed records of your involvement in a protected activity, such as taking CFRA/FMLA leave, baby bonding leave, requesting medical accommodations, requesting payment for all hours worked, or reporting illegal activity to a government agency.
 We can help you retroactively collect relevant documentation, such as written complaints or emails.

 When it comes to adverse actions taken against you by your employer, it is critical to have robust documentation of this activity.
-We can help you collect evidence of retaliation, including poor performance reviews, payment slips reflecting lower wages or fewer hours, and notices of termination.
+We can help you collect evidence of retaliation, including poor performance reviews, payment slips showing lower wages or fewer hours, and termination notices.
 After all evidence has been collected, we can help you map out a timeline to show a causal connection between your protected activity and retaliation.

 Compensation You May Be Entitled to in a Workplace Retaliation Case

-In addition to receiving legal protections from workplace retaliation carried out by employers, victims of workplace retaliation may also be entitled to compensation for subsequent non-economic and economic damages caused.
+In addition to receiving legal protections against employer retaliation, victims of workplace retaliation may also be entitled to compensation for subsequent non-economic and economic damages.
 An experienced Long Beach retaliation lawyer from Briana Kim, PC, can analyze your case details and subsequent damages to help you understand whether you are entitled to the following:

 • Lost wages and benefits.
-Workers who fall victim to workplace retaliation can often recover the income and benefits they would have made had their employer not carried out adverse actions against them.
-This includes compensation for past wages (back pay), future lost wages (front pay), and benefits missed out on.
+Workers who fall victim to workplace retaliation can often recover the income and benefits they would have earned had their employer not taken adverse actions against them.
+This includes compensation for past wages (back pay), future lost wages (front pay), and benefits missed.

 • Job reinstatement.
-If you were demoted or terminated from your job as a result of retaliatory behavior (e.g. fired after taking pregnancy leave), you may be able to be reinstated to the position you had before or one that is equivalent.
+If you were demoted or terminated from your job as a result of retaliatory behavior (e.g., fired after taking pregnancy leave or experiencing pregnancy discrimination), you may be able to be reinstated to the position you had before or one that is equivalent.

 • Compensation for emotional distress.
-As workplace retaliation can lead to serious psychological and emotional damage, employees may be able to get compensation for this in some cases.
+Because workplace retaliation can cause serious psychological and emotional damage, employees may be able to obtain compensation in some cases.
 Emotional distress and mental anguish can be proved through personal logs and statements from mental health professionals.

 • Punitive damages.
 If your employer’s retaliatory behavior was particularly egregious, the courts may decide to give punitive damages to ensure the employer is adequately punished for their behavior and help avoid similar incidents from occurring in the future.

 • Legal costs.
-If a retaliation claim is won, the employer may be responsible for covering the attorney fees and legal costs accrued by the employee.
+If a retaliation claim is won, the employer may be responsible for covering the employee’s attorney fees and legal costs.

-If you have suffered from workplace retaliation in Long Beach or surrounding areas, Briana Kim, PC, is eager to help champion your case.
-We can deeply analyze the extent of your damages, ensuring that your final compensation package adequately reflects all you have lost.
+If you have suffered from workplace retaliation in Long Beach or the surrounding areas, Briana Kim, PC, is eager to help champion your case.
+We can thoroughly assess the extent of your damages, ensuring your final compensation package adequately reflects all you have lost.

 If you are facing adverse actions from your employer by asserting your worker’s rights or fighting back against immoral or unlawful situations, it is crucial to receive skilled and experienced legal support.
 A Long Beach retaliation lawyer from Briana Kim, PC, understands how damaging retaliation can be on an emotional, financial, and professional level.
 Contact us today to build up your case and fight back against your employer’s unlawful behavior.